 Step 4: Air fry the Brussels sprouts for about 8 minutes.

-Step 5: Flip them and then air fry for another 7 minutes.
+Step 5: Flip them (either by shaking the basket simply using a fork to turn them all over) and then air fry for another 7 minutes.
 Spray them with olive oil cooking spray to make them extra crispy.

 Step 6: Make the glaze while they’re air frying by combining the remaining ingredients and microwave for 1 minute.